apereo/cas/docs/cas-server-documentation/services/Couchbase-Service-Management.md

 Couchbase integration is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-couchbase-service-registry" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-couchbase-service-registry" %}

 [Couchbase](http://www.couchbase.com) is a highly available, open source NoSQL database server based on [Erlang/OTP](http://www.erlang.org) and its mnesia database.
 The intention of this registry is to leverage the capability of Couchbase server to provide high availability to CAS.

 ## Configuration

-{% include casproperties.html properties="cas.service-registry.couchbase" %}
+{% include_cached casproperties.html properties="cas.service-registry.couchbase" %}

 The Couchbase integration currently assumes that the service registries are stored in their own buckets.
 Optionally set passwords for the buckets, optionally setup